 The burners on the appliance have fixed aeration and no adjustment is required.
-The burners should flame as follows:- a blue/green colour with no sign of vellow tips.
+The burners should flame as follows:-

-The flames should burn quietly with Propane -

-Butane -

-Normally on initial lighting, a small amount of yellow tipping will occur and then slightly increases as the burner heats up.
+- Propane - The flames should burn quietly with a blue/green colour with no sign of yellow tips. - Butane Normally on initial lighting, a small amount of yellow tipping will occur and then slightly increases as the burner heats up.

 The burners are controlled individually and each is monitored by a thermocouple probe.
-In the event the burner flames are accidentally extinguished, turn off the burner control and do not attempt to re-ignite the burner for at least one minute
+In the event the burner flames are accidentally extinguished, turn off the burner control and do not attempt to re-ignite the burner for at least one minute.